VuVoTruong/design_pattern/patterns/composite.md

 ## Solution
 There are three main classes in the Composite pattern: the **component**, the **leaf** and the **composite** classes.
 The **component** is the base class and defines a common interface for all the components.
 The **leaf** is an indivisible building block of the process.
 The **composite** is a higher-level component built from subcomponents, so it fulfills a dual role: it is a component and a collection of components.
 As both composite and leaf classes implement the same interface, they can be used the same way.

+## When To Use
+- When application has hierarchical structure and needs generic functionality across the structure.
+- When application needs to aggregate data across a hierarchy.
+- When application wants to treat composite and individual objects uniformly.

 ## Example
 We've been asked to build a system that tracks the manufacturing of cakes, with a key requirement of being able to know how long it takes to bake it.
 Making a cake is a complicated process, as it involves multiple tasks that might be composed of different subtasks.
 The whole process could be represented in the following tree: